zukain5/redmine-issue-bulk-creator/README.md

 ## Installation
 The Python package manager [rye](https://github.com/mitsuhiko/rye) is used for this repository.
 Clone this repository and run the following command.
+If you do not have rye installed, install it first.

 ```shell
 rye sync